rpn1966/platotheory2026/_pages/about.md

   caption: "Credit: SpaceEngine © Cosmographic Software LLC."
 ---

 The UKI discs meeting aims to bring together different astrophysical-disc communities across the UK & Ireland.
 We are delighted to announce the first conference of this series will be hosted at the University of Warwick on 9th-11th September 2024!
 The theme of the conference will be _Protoplanetary Discs and Debris Discs (including White Dwarf Debris Discs)_, covering both observations and theory.
-Scientific topics include but are not limited to Disc Formation and Evolution, Planet-Disc Interactions, Disc and Planetary Dynamics, Disc Chemistry, Exocomets, etc. A session on EDI in Astronomy will also be embedded in the programme.
-The meeting will be held in a **hybrid format**, but talks will be given in-person only.
+Scientific topics include but are not limited to disc formation and evolution, planet-disc interactions, disc and planetary dynamics, disc chemistry, exocomets, etc. A session on EDI in Astronomy will also be embedded in the programme.
+The meeting will be held in a **hybrid format**.

-Sign up for the **NEW** [UKI Discs mailing list](https://ukidiscs.github.io/discs2024/mailing-list) for the latest news in the Discs community.
+For any queries, please email discs2024@warwick.ac.uk.

 ## Important Dates
-- Registration opens: 18th March
+- Registration opens: 25th March
 - Abstract submission closes: 5th May
-- Outcome of abstract submissions: June
+- Outcome of abstract submissions: mid-late June
-- Registration closes: August
+- Registration closes: 18th August
 - Conference: 9th September - 11th September

 ## SOC